-The ELAC/SMC program will be accepting new applications from February 1, 2017 to August 12, 2017.
-Upon meeting the prerequisite requirements for admission, an application for admission can be submitted at either ELAC or SMC RT offices.
+The ELAC/SMC program will be accepting new applications from February 1, 2018 to August 10, 2018.
+Upon meeting the prerequisite requirements for admission, an application for admission can be submitted at SMC RT offices.
+If prerequisites are in progress, please note the course as "IP" in the application.
 The respiratory therapy program admits 50 students annually between both the ELAC and SMC campuses.

 The East Los Angeles / Santa Monica College (ELAC/SMC) respiratory program has made modifications to the program admission criteria.

 Effective Fall 2017, the program admission prerequisite requirements have changed to the following:

 Anatomy 1 - Human Anatomy with Lab (4 units)